 Adverse drug reactions and adverse drug events

-Any adverse event which might be in any way to vitamin D supplementation is immediately reported to the sponsor.
+Any adverse event which might be linked in any way to vitamin D supplementation is immediately reported to the sponsor.
 A detailed written report on the event is produced.
 The principal investigator decides whether to expedite reports of adverse events felt to be unrelated to the IMP.
 A record of all serious adverse events is kept in the trial site file.

 The sponsor keeps detailed records of all adverse events reported to them by the principal investigator.
 These records may then be sent to the licensing authority if required.